semanticdata/mabuya/README.md

 Check out a live [Demo](https://semanticdata.github.io/mabuya/) of the theme.

+Mabuya is named as such after [Mabuya hispaniolae](https://en.wikipedia.org/wiki/Mabuya_hispaniolae?useskin=vector), possibly extinct[^1] species of skink endemic to the Dominican Republic.

 ## Features

 While working on the theme, I have made a few changes.
 Here's a short non-conclusive list: